justinhessdev/sillytwit/README.md

 	<ReviewList reviewTypeList={this.state.reviewTypeList} />

-We send props to our ReviewList component which contains the grouped reviews.
+We send props to ReviewList -- a functional component -- which contains the grouped reviews.

 `ReviewList.js`: